What is a NET and How we can Help you?

 • Many patients are unaware that certain foods can aggravate NETs

 • Digestion and absorption can be severely compromised with NETs

 • For my patients – I prescribe Functional Pathology testing to monitor and advise on dietary adjustments and useful supplements.

 • Our Institute can advise re access scanning for NETs as well as referring some patients to global centres of excellence

-• Good management can be achieved by either a one on one visit to our Clinic or for distance patients; by Skype video.
+• Good management can be achieved for distance patients; by Skype video.